-Six lectures in diseases of the ear, nose and throat are included in the lecture courses on surgery during the Fourth Year.
-In the E.N.T.
-Departments of the four general teaching hospitals dinical instruction is given to groups of students in the Fifth Year for one half day per week for one term each.
+Six didactic lectures on diseases of the ear, nose and throat are given during Trinity Term to students in Fourth Year.
+Clinical instruction is given in the Ear, Nose and Throat Departments of the general teaching hospitals to students in Fifth Year for one half day per week throughout their surgical term.

-De Weese and Saunders, Textbook of Otolaryngology.
-Simson Hall, Diseases of Nose, Throat and Ear.
-D. G. Carruthers, Diseases of the Ear, Nose and Throat.
-Logan Turner, Diseases of the Nose, Throat and Ear.
+De Weese and Saunders, Textbook of Otolaryngology.Simson Hall, Diseases of Nose, Throat and Ear.D.
+G. Carruthers, Diseases of the Ear, Nose and Throat.Logan Turner, Diseases of the Nose, Throat and Ear.